-In 1984 postgraduate programs in education, counseling psychology, and public administration were consolidated into the Graduate School of Education.
+In 1984 postgraduate programs in education, counseling psychology, and public administration were consolidated into the Graduate School of Professional Studies.
 The program in public administration was transferred to Portland State University in 1996.
+In 2005, the school was renamed Graduate School of Education and Counseling to reflect its mission.

-Three presidents have succeeded Morgan Odell.
-John Howard was president from 1960 to 1981, James Gardner served from 1981 to 1989, and Michael Mooney became president in 1989 and concluded his term of office in 2003.
+Four presidents have succeeded Morgan Odell.
+John Howard was president from 1960 to 1981, James Gardner served from 1981 to 1989, Michael Mooney served from 1989 to 2003, and Thomas Hochstettler became president in 2004.

-Lewis & Clark College is one of Oregon's largest independent colleges and an institution that looks far beyond Palatine Hill.
-The three schools of the College and their supporting offices occupy 57 buildings on a campus of 137 acres.
+The three schools of the College and their supporting offices occupy a campus of 137 acres.
 Separately and together, they embrace and promote the values expressed in the College's motto: Explorare, Discere, Sociare (to explore, to learn, to work together).